SaraAlmond/rsschool-cv/cv.md

 With a keen interest in the web development, I would be thrilled to apply as an intern for the Yandex Internship 2020 (fall).

 #### Education:
-Higher School of Economics, Moscow
+Higher School of Economics,
 Political Science, 2018-2022
 (Top 100 in the world, QS Ranking, 2020)

-InLiberty, 2020 Summer School
+InLiberty, Summer School, 2020

 #### Skills:
 * R (multivariate linear regression, principal component analyses, factor analyses)